ryantran2165/sudoku-difficulty/Archive/final.md

 ![Difficulty Distribution after Sampling](./images/difficulty_distribution_after_reduction.png)

-Next, we attempt to uncover the relationship between the number of clues and difficulty.
+&nbsp;&nbsp;&nbsp;&nbsp;Next, we attempt to uncover the relationship between the number of clues and difficulty.
 As seen in Figure 3, there is not a clear-cut relationship between the number of clues and difficulty.
 We somewhat expected the relationship to clearly indicate that more clues would result in lower difficulty, but the plot says otherwise.
 However, it can be noted that there is something to be said about the relationship between maximum difficulty and the number of clues.